 LJHA are committed to listening to the voice of residents.
 Every individual resident should listened to by LJHA on issues that matter to them.
 As part of our accountability to, and transparency with, our residents, and ‘can do’ attitude, we want to demonstrate how we are acting on the ideas, suggestions and areas of improvements which our residents have told us about.

-On this page, you can see a list of some of the things we’ve done as part of a running log.
+On this page, you can see a list of some of the things we’ve done.
 We are also including quotes we’ve received from residents, thanking us for work which has been carried out.
 The ‘You Said’ examples reflect ideas and suggestions from both individual residents or groups of residents.